satas20/EndlessRunner/README.md

 # Endless Runner Team Project

 I collaborated with a team consisting of a game designer and 3D artists to develop an Endless Runner game project.
-As the sole developer, I was responsible for programming and implementing the game mechanics.
+As the sole developer, I was responsible for programming , implementing the game mechanics and put everything together.
 Our team used a GDD and a mind map to organize and plan the project, which can be viewed at https://atlas.mindmup.com/kaanksc/trash_run/index.html.

 I contributed approximately 20 hours of work to the project, but due to my other commitments, including university and additional projects, I had to withdraw from the team.